tylrs/a-better-way-to-say-that/README.md

 - Run `npm i` in your terminal
 - Run `npm start` in your terminal
 - To view Cypress tests open a separate tab in your terminal and run `npm run cypress`

-### Learning Goals

-To solidify and demonstrate the understanding of:

--

 ### Technologies Used